 Structure-Based Clone Detection

 The structure-based clone detection approach converts the programs into multiple tokens generating a stream of the same.
-These token streams are then compared to detect smart plagiarism wherein the constructs which can be modified with ease such as whitespace characters, variables, comments, etc. are ignored.
-This approach is robust than the previous approach in detecting structure plagiarism as it can detect similar or nearly similar code.
+These token streams are then compared to detect smart plagiarism wherein the constructs that can be modified with ease such as whitespace characters, variables, comments, etc. are ignored.
+This approach is more robust than the previous approach in detecting structure plagiarism as it can detect similar or nearly similar code.
 However, the code modifications cannot be detected properly as the streams do not have semantic knowledge.